jakoenterprise/documentation/source/includes/_aptos.md

 # Aptos

+## Important!

+We recently added two new AWS development servers to the mix, so now we have:

+- (1) "staging" instance for both KicksUSA and UBIQ (aptos.kicksusa.com, aptos.ubiqlife.com)
+- (1) "development" instance for KicksUSA (aptosdev.kicksusa.com)
+- (1) "development" instance for UBIQ (aptosdev.ubiqlife.com)

+The sections below have been updated, but it's important to keep the new topology in mind when maintaining the Aptos pipeline.

 ## Getting Started

 The Aptos staging setup uses an older provisioning and deployment setup.
 This will move eventually, but for now we're running it in parallel.